eddiebeltran33/swstarter/README.md

 - [ ] Setup ESLint
 - [ ] Setup Laravel Pint
 - [ ] Setup Github Actions to run tests and linting

+## UI

+- [ ] Pagination for people
+- [ ] Detail page for people
+- [ ] Detail page for movies
+- [ ] Clean the search results on search type change
+- [x] Filter by name or tile either movies or people in the Index